xperseguers/t3ext-cloudflare/Documentation/AdministratorManual/InstallingExtension/Index.rst

 Step 3
 ^^^^^^

-If you configure Cloudflare to optimize your source code (by minifying HTML in the 'Speed' panel), please keep in mind that older versions of TYPO3 (up to 6.2 LTS) are relying on HTML comments to handle :abbr:`IRRE (Inline Relational Record Editing)`.
-When HTML coming from TYPO3 Backend is getting minified, HTML comments are stripped and IRRE does not work anymore.

 To do so, create a `Page Rule <https://support.cloudflare.com/hc/en-us/articles/200168306-Is-there-a-tutorial-for-Page-Rules->`__ to exclude the `typo3` sections from Cloudflare's caching and performance features.
 You can access Page Rules in your Cloudflare dashboard.